minetest/minetest/doc/README.txt

 	$ ./bin/minetest

 Compiling on Windows:
+- NOTE: Seems that the CMake build system produces executables that don't work for many people.
+The old build system is still included, but it's not documented in here.
 - You need CMake, Irrlicht, Zlib and Visual Studio or MinGW
 - NOTE: Probably it will not work easily and you will need to fix some stuff.
 - Steps: